SanitaVucane/Analysis-of-Smartphone-images-in-RGB-colour-system/README.md

 This project is licensed under the **GNU General Public License v3.0**.
 You are free to use, modify, and distribute the code for academic and non-commercial purposes.
 However, any commercial usage may require a separate license.

-## Limitations

-- The accuracy of the analysis depends on the quality of smartphone images and the consistency of lighting conditions during image capture.
-- The algorithm is designed for research purposes and may not be suitable for commercial use without further validation.
-- Different smartphones may yield slightly different results due to variations in camera quality and RGB sensor calibration.

-## Contributions

-Contributions, bug reports, and improvements are welcome!
-If you'd like to contribute, please fork the repository, create a new branch, and submit a pull request with your proposed changes.